cran/escalation/README.md

 We have described at length above the flexible methods that `escalation` provides to specify dose-escalation designs and tailor trial behaviour.
-Once designs are specified, we can investigate their operating characteristics by simulation using the `simulate_trials` function.
+Once designs are specified, we can investigate their operating characteristics by simulation using the `simulate_trials` function, and efficiently compare designs using Sweeting et al. (2023)’s method in `simulate_compare`.
 We can also exhaustively calculate dose recommendations for future cohorts using the `get_dose_paths` function.
-Both of these topics are the topics of full vignettes.
-Please check them out.
+Both of these topics are the topics of full vignettes so please check them out.

 # Installation